ansys/pystk/doc/source/api/ansys/stk/core/graphics/DisplayCondition.rst

 DisplayCondition
 ================

-.. py:class:: DisplayCondition
+.. py:class:: ansys.stk.core.graphics.DisplayCondition

-   Bases: py:obj:`~IDisplayCondition`
+   Bases: py:obj:`~ansys.stk.core.graphics.IDisplayCondition`

    When assigned to objects, such as primitives or globe overlays, display conditions are evaluated to determine if the object should be rendered.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: DisplayCondition

 Overview
 --------